-If you’re interested in becoming a teacher in Pennsylvania, you’ll need to get certified, but there are several different routes to take, depending on your current level of education and experience.
+If you’re thinking of becoming a teacher in Pennsylvania, you’ll need to get certified, but there are several different routes to take, depending on your current level of education and experience.

 Maybe you’re just starting out and need information on degrees that prepare you for initial teacher licensure.
-Perhaps you have a degree, and just want to know how to get certified in Pennsylvania.
+Perhaps you have a degree, and just want to know how to get certified in state.
 Or you might be a teacher planning to move to Pennsylvania and are exploring teaching reciprocity.

 Teaching in Pennsylvania: Fast Facts

 If you think you might want to become one of them, here are a few more facts you’ll be interested in:

 - Average level of education: 53.9% have a master’s degree and 32.9% have a bachelor’s degree